r-leyshon/ptspotter/README.md

 namespace.
 Arguments:
 `dir_path`: The name of the folder in which the logfile should be saved.
 Creates the folder if required.
-Defaults to "logs".
 `logfile_nm`: Provide a name for the logfile.
 Do not include suffix.
 Defaults to "logfile".